← Blog

 VI.
 What I Don't Know

-I want to be honest about what this data can and can't tell you, because I think there's a version of this post (a version I was tempted to write, if I'm being transparent about my own rhetorical impulses) that presents the 21.3% number as a definitive indictment of the campaign finance system, cherry-picks the most dramatic individual defections, and lets the reader walk away with their priors confirmed.
+I want to be honest about what this data can and can't tell you, because I think there's a version of this post (a version I was tempted to write, if I'm being transparent about my own rhetorical impulses) that presents the 6.64% number as either a vindication of the system or an indictment of it, cherry-picks the most dramatic individual defections, and lets the reader walk away with their priors confirmed.
 That version would get more engagement.
 It would also be misleading.

 Here is what the model actually tells you: financial features are statistically associated with vote predictions at a rate that a gradient-boosted tree finds meaningful, after controlling for everything else I could think of to control for.
-It says this association is stronger for mid-career members than for freshmen or senior members.
-It says the association is stronger in the Senate than in the House (24.4% vs 21.6%).
-It says the association is stronger on nominations and moderate-margin votes than on nail-biters.
-It says that Republicans show higher financial signal than Democrats across every single policy domain, not just the ones you'd expect (the gap is widest on procedural votes, at 2.3 points, which is genuinely puzzling and which I do not have a good explanation for).
-And it says that members are 2.4 times more likely to defect from their party on bills that were actively lobbied than on bills that weren't.9
+It says this association is strongest for freshmen and declines with tenure.
+It says the House shows slightly higher financial signal than the Senate (6.13% vs. 5.60%).
+It says amendments show the highest signal and procedural votes the lowest.
+It says that Democrats show higher financial signal than Republicans (6.34% vs. 5.46%), a gap that persists at every tenure level and that I do not have a clean explanation for.

 There is also, I should note, a hole in the methodology that I haven't figured out how to close.
 The model measures how members vote.
-It does not measure whether members show up.
+It does not measure whether members show up for the vote (a topic I write about in Who Shows Up).
 When I broke attendance down by vote type, a pattern emerged: House members skip contested votes (the close ones, the ones where the lobbying pressure is highest) at rates 4 to 5 percentage points higher than they skip easy votes.
 Senators show the opposite pattern; they show up more for contested votes than routine ones.
 What this means is that some House members with low financial signal in the model may not be clean so much as absent.
 They weren't in the room when the pressure was on, so the model never saw them tested.
 A legislator who votes 95% of the time and still shows low financial influence has demonstrated something.
-A legislator who votes 60% of the time and shows low financial influence might just be hiding.10
+A legislator who votes 60% of the time and shows low financial influence might just be hiding.12

 What the model does not tell you is why any of this is true.
 The causal mechanism remains, and I think will always remain, genuinely ambiguous.
 Does money change votes, or does money follow ideology?
-Is the tenure curve evidence of capture, or evidence of donor selection?
-When Ritchie Torres votes with Republicans on crypto legislation and the model says 39% of the prediction is financial, does that mean the donations caused the vote, or that Torres was always inclined toward crypto-friendly policy and the donations are just a correlate of that inclination?
+Is the tenure curve evidence of financial legibility fading as ideology features take over, or evidence of donor selection that becomes invisible as it bakes into voting records?
+When Nunn defects from his party on appropriations and the model says 11.6% of the prediction is financial, does that mean the donations caused the defection, or that Nunn was always inclined toward that position and the donations are a correlate of an inclination the model can't observe directly?
 The model shrugs.
 So do I.

-But here is the thing that kept me coming back to this project, the thing that I think makes the 21.3% number worth knowing even in the absence of causal certainty: the data is all public.
+But here is the thing that kept me coming back to this project, the thing that I think makes the 6.64% number worth knowing even in the absence of causal certainty: the data is all public.
 Every dollar, every vote, every ideology score.
 It's all public.
 And yet functionally, in terms of any normal person's ability to sit down and connect the money to the votes, it might as well be locked in a vault.
-The contributions live in one database, the votes in another, the industry classifications in a third, the lobbying filings in a fourth.
-The plumbing is the hard part.
-I did the plumbing.11 12
+The contributions live in one database, the votes in another, the industry classifications in a third,13 the lobbying filings in a fourth.
+The plumbing was the hard part.14

 Footnotes